xpack-dev-tools/openocd-xpack/website/blog/2021-12-07-openocd-v0-11-0-3-released.md

 [xPack Build Box (XBB)](https://xpack.github.io/xbb/), a set of build environments based on slightly older distributions, that should be compatible with most recent systems.

+The scripts used to build this distribution are in:

+- `distro-info/scripts`

 For the prerequisites and more details on the build procedure, please see the [README-MAINTAINER](https://github.com/xpack-dev-tools/openocd-xpack/blob/xpack/README-MAINTAINER.md) page.